palladius/ricc.rocks/zzo.ricc.rocks/content/en/posts/travel/20230210-madeira/index.md

 Zurich and help with kids.
 This year it happened in February: too early to cycle in Mallorca, so I asked my friend Mike for a nice place to go and he suggested Madeira.

-I told my friends on Xmas and my friend Riccardo (yep, you're not seeing double yet, it's just another Riccardo, 'Ridge').
+On Xmas and my friend Riccardo ('Ridge') decided to join me.

 ![image](riccardo-madeira.jpg)